 In the case of receiving questions inappropriate for reference service, librarians will direct the patron to a source able to answer the questions (e.g., MLA style, in which case we would refer the patron to the Academic Resource Center).
 ODU Library's librarians reserve the right to terminate a virtual reference exchange in the event of abusive, obscene, threatening or harassing messages or false identification.

-To ensure patron privacy, reference queries by emails are accessed only by ODU librarians and KnowItNow transcripts are secured.
+To ensure patron privacy, reference queries by emails are accessed only by ODU librarians.
 ODU Library retains no identifying personal information in the long term.
 Some e-mail with identifying information may be retained temporarily so that reference staff may refer to earlier information when answering ongoing reference questions.
 After 30 days, names and email addresses of any emails maintained on file are erased and only the content of the email is retained.

 The email reference service is intended primarily for Ohio Dominican University students, staff, and faculty.
 Patrons outside the ODU community may be referred to other information service providers outside of ODU.

-To ensure timely responsiveness to patrons, the librarian(s) will regularly check for IM messages and respond to them immediately and regularlyl check for email and respond as soon as possible within 24 hours, with the exception of weekend questions, which may be responded to on the following Monday, and holidays when the library is closed.
+To ensure timely responsiveness to patrons, the librarian(s) will regularly check email and respond to email reference queries as soon as possible within 24 hours, with the exception of weekend questions, which may be responded to on the following Monday, and holidays when the library is closed.

-It is the responsibility of the librarian who responds to the electronic query, email or IM, to make note of the query in the Reference Statistics binder.
+It is the responsibility of the librarian who responds to the email query to make note of the query in the Reference Statistics binder.

 Faculty/staff research requests will be responded to in a timely manner by librarians providing such service, with reference service taking priority over other duties.